ekzhu/secxbrl/README.md

 secxbrl
 =======

 This tool helps you download the meta data (URL, form type, date, CIK, etc.) of XBRL filings from SEC.
 It can also be used as a data retrieval library for XBRL processing.
+To convert XBRL to RDF, see [xbrl2rdf](https://github.com/ekzhu/xbrl2rdf).

 To compile (need Ant):